-- Open project on launch [...] (choose between 'New', 'Most recent' and 'Specific').
-When choosing 'Specific' use the [...] to define a project. - ✓ Create new project from default project.
+- Open project on launch (choose between 'New', 'Most recent' and 'Specific').
+When choosing 'Specific' use the (choose between 'New', 'Most recent' and 'Specific'). - Create new project from default project.
 You have the possibility to press on Set current project as default or on Reset default.
 You can browse through your files and define a directory where you find your user-defined project templates.
-This will be added to Project → New From Template.
-If you first activate ✓ Create new project from default project and then save a project in the project templates folder. - In Prompt to save project and data source changes when required
+This will be added to $Project \rightarrow New$ From Template.
+If you first activate Create new project from default project and then save a project in the project templates folder. - More Prompt to save project and data source changes when required